klavinslab/aquaverse/docs/designer/index.md

 - An output, wired or not, is valid if it has a sample associated with it.

 - An input parameter is valid if it has a value associated with it.
-  Note that JSON inputs are no validated for syntax errors, the operation type code must do that.
+  Note that JSON inputs are currently not validated for syntax errors, the operation type code must do that.

 **Calculating costs**:
 Once a plan is valid, click the "Launch" tab on the left sidebar.
 Aquarium will respond by computing the costs of all the operations in your plan, which will be shown next to the operation's box in the workspace.
 The total cost will be shown in the sidebar.
-Note that this plan is an estimate.
+Note that this cost is an estimate.
-If the plan is canceled, or if operations are redone, then the total cost will change.
+If the plan is canceled, or if operations are redone, then the actual cost will be different.

 **Choosing a budget**:
 Under the data associations for the plan should be listed budgets available to you.